 Table of Contents

-Maryland's Community Personal Assistance Services are provided in the eligible individual's home or community residence, by self-employed or agency-employed providers.
-Under this program 'self-employed' means the care is provided by individuals chosen by the program participants.
-"Agency-employed" means the care provider is chosen by the administration team.
-In either case, the care is paid for by the program.
+Maryland's Community Personal Assistance Services (CPAS) are part of the state Medicaid plan and are provided in the eligible individual's home or community residence by self-employed or agency-employed providers.
+Under this program, ‘self-employed' means program participants choose their own care providers.
+‘Agency-employed’ means that care providers are chosen by the program’s administration team.
+In either case, the CPAS program pays for care.

 The Maryland Department of Health and Mental Hygiene manages the budget and directs this program.

-Community Personal Assistance Services / MAPC serves disabled individuals who qualify for Medicaid.
+Community Personal Assistance Services / MAPC serves disabled and senior individuals who qualify for Medicaid.
 There are both physical and financial criteria when determining eligibility.
-As MPAC merges with other programs and assumes the name Community Personal Assistance Services under the Community First Choice program, there will likely be changes to eligibility guidelines.

-Applicants must require hands-on care with their activities of daily living.
+Applicants must require hands-on care with their Activities of Daily Living (ADLs).
 Their abilities must be at the point where should they not receive assistance they would be at risk for placement in a nursing home.
+However, an institutional level of care is not a requirement of CPAS.
 During the application process a county registered nurse case monitor performs an assessment of care needs.

-For applicants aged 65 and older, Maryland uses the federal benefit level to determine eligibility.
+For applicants aged 65 and older, Maryland uses 75% of the Federal Poverty Level (FPL) to determine eligibility.
+This figure is approximately the same as the current Federal Benefit Rate (FBR), which for 2018, is $750 / month for a single applicant.
 Consequently, these financial requirements change each year.

-Maryland follows the ‘name on the check’ rule when determined married applicant’s financial eligibility.
-Only the married applicant's income is counted while their spouse’s income is not considered when applying for Medicaid.
+Maryland follows the ‘name on the check’ rule when determining married applicant’s financial eligibility.
+Only the married applicant's income is counted.
+Said another way, the income of an applicant’s spouse is not considered when applying for Medicaid.
 This is only true if the spouse is not also applying for Medicaid.

-Maryland limits the value of the individual's countable assets at $2,500 excluding the value of the home and other personal items.
+Maryland limits the value of the individual's countable assets at $2,500, excluding the value of the home and other personal items.
 If married, the couple may possess a significantly greater amount in resources, which are allocated to the spouse who is not applying for assistance.
+As of 2018, the applicant spouse can retain up to $2,500 in assets, and the non-applicant spouse up to $123,600.

 The financial side of Medicaid eligibility is complicated.
 Persons unsure of their eligibility should consult with a Medicaid professional adviser prior to application.
 Read more.

 To seek assistance through Community Personal Assistance Services / MAPC program, contact the nearest county Health Department office and ask about the Personal Care Program.
 Contact Maryland Access Point at 1-844-627-5465 to locate the nearest office or to find out how to apply by phone.
+One can also call Medicaid’s Long-Term Care are Waiver Services at 410-767-1739.
 Read or download and print a brochure about the program here.